Magnetic Double-Wells: Lower Bounds on Tunneling: Abstract

 \section{Abstract}

-We present lower bounds on tunneling rates in magnetic double well systems for generic values of the coupling constant.
-This result was recently announced in \cite{FSW24} and complements our recent counter-example construction \cite{fefferman2025magneticdoublewellsabsencetunneling} which exhibits vanishing tunneling for specially-constructed double-well potentials.
+We study double-well systems with strong magnetic fields and deep potential wells.
+We present lower bounds on tunneling rates for generic values of the coupling constant.
+This result was recently announced in \cite{FSW24} and complements our recent counter-example construction \cite{fefferman2025magneticdoublewellsabsencetunneling} which exhibits vanishing tunneling for specially-constructed double-well potentials.\\ {\ }\\